nimelehin/oneFS/README.md

 # oneFS
 oneOS File Transfer

-This tool is used in oneOS to install apps and browsing a oneOS's HD in your main OS
+This is a set of tools which are used in oneOS to work with oneOS files on your main OS.